Essential Mahabharata Insight: How Time and Dharma Led Yudhishthira to Downfall

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does deśa–kāla–pātra refer to?
+What does deśa–kāla–pātra mean for ethical action?